davidw0311/ml-stable-diffusion/README.md

   <img src="assets/showcase.png"/>
 </p>

-To our complete training process in Pytorch can be found at [https://github.com/davidw0311/diffusers](https://github.com/davidw0311/diffusers)
+Our complete training process in Pytorch can be found at [https://github.com/davidw0311/diffusers](https://github.com/davidw0311/diffusers)

 Below details the conversion process for pytorch models into coreml and deployment into our iOS App: